PocketStudio for mobile

 PocketStudio’s cloud infrastructure can thus be leveraged on different devices to take advantage of their own specific features, such as augmented reality on mobile devices.

-All cameras recorded in AR are stored on the cloud as well and are thus instantly available for you to use in your projects.
+All cameras recorded in AR are stored on the cloud as well and are instantly available for you to use in your projects.
 The process is entirely transparent to users thanks to PocketStudio’s built-in real-time collaborative editing technology.

 To record a camera using PocketStudio’s augmented reality app, do as follows: